-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 U.S.C.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 U.S.C.
 Sec.
-1092(f), is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security.
-All public and private institutions of postsecondary education participating in federal student aid programs are subject to the Clery Act.
-Institutions that violate the Clery Act are subject to significant monetary penalties and possible enforcement action by the U.S. Department of Education, the agency charged with enforcement of the Act.
+1092(f)) is a federal law that requires colleges and universities to report timely and annual information about campus crime and security.
+This law applies to all public and private postsecondary institutions participating in federal student aid programs.
+Institutions that fail to comply with the Clery Act face significant financial penalties and enforcement actions from the U.S. Department of Education, which is responsible for overseeing the law.

-The Clery Act, originally enacted by the Congress and signed into law by President George Bush in 1990 as the Crime Awareness and Campus Security Act of 1990, was championed by Howard & Connie Clery after their daughter Jeanne was murdered at Lehigh University in 1986.
-They also founded the non-profit Security on Campus, Inc. in 1987.
-Amendments to the Act in 1998 renamed it in memory of Jeanne Clery.
+The Clery Act was originally passed as the Crime Awareness and Campus Security Act of 1990, following the tragic murder of Jeanne Clery at Lehigh University in 1986.
+Her parents, Howard and Connie Clery, advocated for the law and later founded Security on Campus, Inc. in 1987.
+The Act was renamed in Jeanne Clery's memory in 1998 through subsequent amendments.